Category: Data Analysis

 • Unclear ownership

-Instead of these factors, it is frequent that enterprises itself see AI as the problem.
+Instead of these factors, it is common for enterprises themselves to see AI as the problem.
 Even if the model is statistically good, she said, it’s “hard to trust” or “not contextual enough.”

 AI is not causing dysfunction.